You can bid at any point during our timed auctions’ bidding windows – just look for the start and end time on each auction’s webpage.

 When the timed auction ends, the person with the highest bid wins the lot (as long as the reserve’s met of course).

-To make sure our auctions are always fair and free of ‘sniping’, if a bid’s placed in the last ten minutes of the lot, we extend the lot to ten minutes.
+To make sure our auctions are always fair and free of ‘sniping’, if a bid’s placed within the extension time set for the auction, the end time will reset.
+For example, by default the lot extension time is ten minutes.
+This means that if a bid is placed in the last ten minutes of the lot ending, it will extend the end time to ten minutes.

 Related Article: How do I bid in a timed online auction?